chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 </div>
 ```

 There are a handful of interesting features to note about this code’s approach to reactivity.
-We decorate *one* piece of state, `name`, with `@tracked`, and the rest of the state updates automatically—including the `showError` and `remaining` properties don’t even refer to `name` directly.
+We decorate *one* piece of state, `name`, with `@tracked`, and the rest of the state updates automatically—including the `showError` and `remaining` properties, which don’t even refer to `name` directly.
 All of this with a particularly light touch:

 - There is no need to mark dependent keys on the getters (as in classic Ember components) and no need for a `computed` hash (as in Vue 2) for derived state: these are plain JavaScript getters.
 - There is no need for a dedicated utility like `setState` like in React’s class-based components or `set` from Ember Classic; this code just uses standard JavaScript assignment to update the value of `myName`.